Trepan-Debuggers/remake/docs/features.rst

 ----------------------------------------

 Have you ever wanted `rake tasks` for GNU Make?
-That is, you have some strange `Makefile` and you want to see the interesting targets, that you can run "make *target-name*" on?
+That is, you have some strange `Makefile` and you want to see the targets, that you can run "make *target-name*" on?

 There are two new options added to `remake` to assist this:

-* `--tasks`  gives a list of "interesting" targets
+* `--tasks`  gives a list of targets with `remake` descriptions
 * `--targets` gives a list of *all* targets

-Before each target in the Makefile, you can give add a one-line comment describing what the target does, starting the comment with `#:`.
+A target with a `remake` description is just a one-line comment before the the target in the Makefile that describes what the target does and starts with `#:`

-If you do this, when either of these options is shown it will also be shown with next to the target name.
+If you do this, when either of these options is shown it will also be shown with next to the target name when `--tasks` is run.

 Here is an example.
 Consider this `Makefile`: